What is meant by “internalized costs”?

 We will take a very brief look at all three of the above elements:

 Since coal is fairly cheap, the cost of coal electricity is greatly influenced by the capital costs of the power plant.
 These costs vary greatly across the world depending, among others, on local material & labour costs and local legislation.
 The LCOE for different plant capital costs given by this study are shown below as a function of the coal price.
-Additional assumptions include a 40 year service life, 40% electric efficiency (supercritical technology), a capacity factor of 75%, a low 5% cost of capital to remove profit-taking from the financial industry and $6/MWh of O&M costs.
+Additional assumptions include a 40 year service life, 40% electric efficiency (supercritical technology), a capacity factor of 75%, a 7% cost of capital to reflect the predominantly developing world buildout and $6/MWh of O&M costs.
 Coal was assumed to yield a heating value of 23 GJ/ton.
 The Excel datasheet used to create this figure can be accessed here.

 Because it is so cheap, coal is often used for supplying industrial heat.
 The two largest uses are steelmaking (where coking coal is also an essential reducing agent) and cement-making.
 Coal for steelmaking purposes (coking coal) needs to be of higher quality than that used for general heat (steam coal) and commonly demands a market premium of 50-100%.
 The cost of coal per unit energy is shown below based on the assumption of a 23 GJ/ton heating value.